opfesoft/sol-docs/db/world/spell_proc_event.md

 ### entry

-The spell ID that is capable to proc on an event.
+The spell ID that is capable to proc on an event (can use negative spellId for ranked spells).

 ### SchoolMask